jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Clean code always looks like it was written by someone who cares._ — Michael Feathers

 _Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live._ — Martin Golding

-_Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand._ — Martin Fowler

 _Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur